IhorLeonov/dexola-camp_project/README.md

 ## For users

 Feel free to explore the application and interact with the various sections.
+You can view stunning NFT images from various projects.
 Read about the StarRunner Blockchain Ecosystem, discover top NFTs, and join our community to connect with other NFT enthusiasts.

-### Hero

-In the Hero section, you can view stunning NFT images from various projects.
-This visually appealing section will captivate your attention and provide a glimpse into the world of digital art and collectibles.

 ### Features